OlinDSA2025/olindsa2025.github.io/in_class/day07.md

 ### Implementation considerations

-Since this is part of the extra credit, I'll leave it to you to look into this.
+Since this is part of the extra credit, I'll leave it to you to look into the details of this (there's a lot of explanations on the web / videos to watch).
 Binary heaps are often implemented by storing the vertices of the heap in a list.
 This might seem counterintuitive, but it presents a really elegant solution to some challenging aspects of implementing the heap: finding parents and children of a node, quickly swapping nodes in the tree, and inserting new values into the next free spot.